London First says UK needs Heathrow expansion

 But it warned that a new airport could take up to 30 years to deliver and would be unable to meet the urgent need for new hub capacity that London currently faces.

-The report said the absence of spare capacity constrained London's ability to offer a significant range of long-haul routes to growing markets in Asia and Latin America, putting the British capital at a competitive disadvantage to cities in Germany, France and Holland.
+The report said the absence of spare capacity constrained London's ability to offer a significant range of long-haul routes to growing markets in Asia and Latin America, putting London at a competitive disadvantage to cities in Germany, France and Holland.

 "Without urgent action to meet this need, government runs the risk that investment decisions being taken both by businesses in growing economies and by the airlines that serve them will be difficult, if not impossible, to reverse," said the report, adding that proposals for new hub capacity should be assessed only if that can be delivered in the next 15 years, given the urgent need to tackle the consequences of Heathrow's over-utilised capacity.